Best Highlighter for Dry Winter Skin: A Pro's Guide

 Sometimes, the best way to find your perfect match is with a little expert help.
 If you're tired of trial and error, personalized advice can make all the difference.
 A one-on-one session with a beauty expert helps you pinpoint what your skin needs and which products will deliver the best results.
 They can recommend a full routine—from a moisturizing primer to the perfect cream blush—that works together to keep your skin hydrated.
 You can book a Virtual Beauty Consultation to get tailored recommendations and build a routine you feel confident about.

-Create Your Ideal Winter Glow Routine
+Build Your Ultimate Winter Glow Routine

 A truly radiant look comes from a routine built around hydration.
 Think of your highlighter as one part of a team of products working to give you that winter glow.
 Start with well-prepped, moisturized skin, and choose cream-based formulas for your other makeup steps, too.
 A creamy blush paired with a hydrating highlighter creates a cohesive, dewy finish that looks natural and feels comfortable.
 By focusing on moisture-rich ingredients throughout your routine, you’ll enhance your skin’s hydration for a glow that’s more than just makeup.
 You can even build your own collection to create your perfect winter look.